-In New York on Thursday Microsoft will have a marathon launch of their Windows 8 system and it’s on the new product the futures of many of their hardware partners lie.
+In New York on Thursday Microsoft will have a marathon launch of their Windows 8 system and the futures of many of their hardware partners lie on the success of the new system.

-The figures aren’t good as Microsoft’s 2012 profit and loss shows, here are the figures broken out by operating unit segment from the company’s annual report.
+The figures aren’t good for Windows as Microsoft’s 2012 profit and loss shows, here are the figures broken out by operating unit segment from the company’s annual report.

 |Year Ended June 30,||2012||2011||2010|